(Revised: January 15, 2021)

 - The ratio to membership cannot exceed one Honorary Member to every 20 active OCEESA members.

-From these nominations the Executive Director of OCEESA shall make up a ballot placing the names of the candidates for each office in alphabetical order on the ballot, which shall be sent by OCEESA office to each paid member no later than December 1.
-No nominee shall have his/her name placed on the ballot whose consent to serve has not first been obtained by the Nominations Committee or by the Secretary.
+From these nominations, the Executive Council shall make up a ballot placing the names of the candidates in alphabetical order on the ballot, which shall be sent to each Active Member.
+No nominee shall have his/her name placed on the ballot whose consent to serve has not first been obtained by the Nominations Committee.

-The candidate receiving the highest number of votes for each office shall be declared elected.
-In case of a tie, a run-off election by mail ballot will be held to elect the winner.
-In case of an election tie, a special Board meeting shall be called by the president to resolve the issue.
+The four candidates receiving the four highest numbers of votes shall be declared elected.
+In case of a tie between candidates for the last seat, a run-off election will be held to determine the winner.
+In case of a second-time election tie, a special Board meeting shall be called by the President to resolve the issue.

-Any officer or committee chairperson who shall fail to properly perform the duties of his/her office or shall act in a manner tending to bring discredit to the OCEESA may be removed from office by a two-thirds majority vote of the elected members of the Executive Council.
-Due notice of the anticipated action shall be given at least one month in advance of this meeting of the Executive Council, at which time the accused shall have full opportunity to be heard.
-The Secretary of the OCEESA shall conduct the vote by secret ballot.
-If the President is the officer whose removal is being considered, he/shall not preside over the Executive Council during the consideration of this item of business.
-Any elected officer removed from office under the provisions of this Section shall have the right to appeal to a duly constituted OCEESA meeting, at which a two-thirds majority vote is required to reverse the decision of the Executive Council.
+Any Director or Officer who should fail to properly perform his/her the duties or should act in a manner tending to bring discredit to the OCEESA may be removed from the Board of Directors or office by a two-thirds majority vote from the Board.
+Due notice of the anticipated action shall be given at least one month in advance of this voting, at which time the accused shall have full opportunity to be heard.
+If the President is the officer whose removal is being considered, he/she shall not preside over the Board meeting during the consideration of this item of business.
+Any Director or Officer removed under the provisions of this Section shall have the right to appeal to a duly constituted OCEESA meeting, at which a two-thirds majority vote is required to reverse the decision by the Board.

 BY-LAW 3.
 ANNUAL MEETINGS

-The OCEESA annual meetings may be scheduled at the time and place determined by the Executive Council.
+The OCEESA annual meetings may be scheduled at a date determined by the Executive Council, and shall be properly announced to OCEESA members in advance.

 OCEESA Journal shall be the official publication of the Association.
 It shall be published at least twice a year or quarterly if possible.
-Journal editor-in-chief is appointed by the President and with the assistance of the associate editors and the editorial board, shall be responsible for the review, editing and publication of the OCEESA Journal.
-All officers of the Executive Council of the OCEESA shall be responsible for the soliciting and contributing to the writing of manuscripts and OCEESA news items for publication in the OCEESA Journal and Website.
+Journal editor-in-chief is appointed by the President and shall be responsible for the review, editing and publication of the OCEESA Journal.
+The Executive Council shall be responsible for the soliciting and contributing to the writing of manuscripts and OCEESA news items for publication in the OCEESA Journal and Website.

-OCEESA Journal (ISSN 1072-7248) is published by the National Technical Information Service (NTIS), U.S. Dept. of Commerce, 5285 Port Royal Rd, Springfield, Virginia 22161, USA (Technical Reports-Project No. L8301001).
-The order information can be found in the U.S. Government Report Announcement and Index.
+OCEESA Journal (ISSN 1072-7248) is published by the National Technical Information Service (NTIS), U.S. Department of Commerce (Technical Reports-Project No. L8301001).
+The information can be found in the National Technical Report Library (NTRL), NTIS, U.S Department of Commerce.
 OCEESA does not accept subscription of OCEESA Journal from non-members.